purnasai305/MYLIST_LANDINGPAGE/README.md

 # MYLIST_LANDINGPAGE

- It is a landing page for todo list which is done using basics of HTML,CSS and JAVASCRIPT
+ It is a landing page for todo list which is done using basics of HTML and CSS